dreasysnail/POINTER/README.md

 ## News
 **\[Major Update 03/29/2021\]** The inference function and live demo now support phrases and short sentences as lexical constraints.
-When performing [inference] (https://github.com/dreasysnail/POINTER#model-decoding), an additional "--sep" command can be added to specific the a user-specific separating token such as ";", to identify the boundries of the constraints.
+When performing [inference](https://github.com/dreasysnail/POINTER#model-decoding), an additional "--sep" command can be added to specific the a user-specific separating token such as ";", to identify the boundries of the constraints.

 ## LIVE DEMO